 I also serve as the Director of Graduate Professional Development and Teaching Programs at North Carolina State University.
 I lead a team of talented professionals who provide support, training, and resources for graduate students representing all colleges within the university.
 I specialize in designing programs for graduate teaching assistants and future faculty in their pursuit to become effective teachers in the college classroom.

 Since this work is part of the Graduate School’s Preparing Future Leaders initiative, I also lead new graduate student orientation, and I work with faculty, postdoctoral scholars, and other members of the campus community to support their professional goals in teaching and scholarship.
-During the past two years, I have been serving as the faculty co-advisor for the University Graduate Student Association for the past four years.
+I also served as the faculty co-advisor for the University Graduate Student Association for the past four years.

 I also design and facilitate workshops in the Fundamentals in Teaching workshop series at NC State University.
 This series of events is designed for graduate students, postdocs, and faculty who want to learn how to teach effectively in the college classroom by integrating innovative teaching and learning strategies grounded in scholarship and informed by theoretical frameworks.